im-tomu/foboot/doc/BOOT-SEQUENCE.md

 | 00000010 | FLUSH_CACHE  | Issue a "fence.i" prior to running user program  |
 | 00000020 | NO_USB_RESET | Don't reset the USB -- useful for debugging      |

+## Auto-boot

+A user program can provide a timeout between 1s and 255s, after which it is automatically loaded by the boot loader (given the user does not load a new programm in the meantime).

+The timeout must be given in the third (4-byte little-endian) word of the programm and must be preceeded by the magic word `0x4a6de3ac` in the second word.
+For bitstreams these can be added using the `examples/add_timeout.py` script, for RISC-V programs use the make file option `make AUTOBOOT_TIMEOUT=5` (e.g., for 5s; when using a Makefile as in `examples/riscv-blink`).

 ## RAM boot

 During development, it may be inconvenient to load a program onto SPI flash.
 Or maybe you want to run something that doesn't modify the contents of SPI.
 This is possible with `RAM boot`.